Chandra Source Catalog 2.1

 This icon will only appear if a SAMP hub (one that supports the SAMP Web Profile) is running on the same machine as the web browser, such as the TOPCAT Virtual-Observatory table viewer and SAOImageDS9.
 Selecting the icon will register the WWT/CSC2 display with the SAMP hub: this is an optional step, but selecting it will mean that the WWT interface will respond to coord.pointAt.sky messages.

-This icon will appear once the source information has been loaded, and allows you to change the color and size of the circles used to mark the source locations.
+This icon will appear once the source information has been loaded, and allows you to change the color, size, and opacity of the circles used to mark the source locations.
 Selecting the icon a second time will hide the source-property controls:

 Thebutton will display the settings panel, which is used to control the appearance and behavior of the World-Wide Telescope.
 The settings will be saved on your local machine - and so remembered next time you visit this site with the same browser and machine - but this option can be turned off.
 Note that this only saves information on your machine; it is not stored by the Chandra X-ray Center or any other web site.

 The settings which can be saved include:

 - Can keys be used to control parts of the display (default is yes, use the k key to view the options)?

 - Is the Milky Way outline shown (default is no)?